RobertBarrow/mmtdigital/PITCHME.md

 * Additional Payment methods
 * Personalisation

+@ulend
 @snapend

 ---?image=assets/images/meal_planner_small.jpg

 ## The Meal Planner

-Not just a website to order food - but a personal organiser assisting in the often difficult task of planning meals in a way that provides variety and well balanced diet.
+Not just a website to order food - but a personal organiser assisting in the often difficult task of planning meals in a way that provides variety and a well balanced diet.

 ---